Genesis Foundation: Almeida Theatre

 The Genesis Foundation's partnership with the Almeida Theatre was inaugurated in 2019 with the Genesis Almeida New Playwrights, Big Plays Programme.
 This two-year programme, overseen by the theatre's Artistic Director Rupert Goold, supports emerging and mid-career writers in developing new plays for larger stages, providing them with a springboard to expand the scale, scope and ambition of their work and to create plays of wide cultural resonance.

 Ava Pickett, who took part in the programme from 2021 to 2022, developed her play 1536 during her time on the cohort, which went on to win the Susan Smith Blackburn Prize and be the first play from the programme to be commissioned.
 1536 ran at the Almeida Theatre from May to June 2026 and received 4-star reviews from The Stage, The Guardian, TimeOut, WhatsOnStage, The Independent and The Standard.

+In December 2025 it was announced that1536 would transfer to the West End and run at The Ambassadors Theatre from 2 May to 1 August 2026.

+Royal Court Theatre

+In October 2025 it was announced that the Genesis Foundation would begin a new partnership with the Royal Court Theatre, supporting a new branch of play commissioning and development.

+The new partnership will include annual Genesis Commissions and Genesis Labs in order to support and nurture new writing, including the first commission from the programme in 2026, The Afronauts by Ryan Calais Cameron, which will run at the Royal Court Theatre from 14 November to 19 December 2026.

 Jewish Literary Foundation

 In April 2021, the Genesis Foundation and Jewish Literary Foundation (formerly Jewish Book Week) launched a new annual programme to champion emerging writers in the UK.

 The Genesis Emerging Writers' Programme offers bursaries and mentorship to 10 emerging writers over 18 years of age, of any background, writing fiction, non-fiction and poetry.